taazarel/Voheim/story/pcNotesH.md

 Ilsem told Ækuf that the python.
 The person who made the hit on the skyrates.
 His real name is Amosi.
 The party had a relatively calm journey.
 But on the penultimate day, they flew into a skyeel's territory and had to fight it.
 Their ship almost plummeted into the ocean. but they recovered just in time.
+Then the party made their way into Öbaemnös, they bought some supplies, got some information and uncovered a marble tablet.
+They met [[Mum the kobold]] and druid [[Ivuta]]